Didisimmons/Ayo-Recipes/README.md

       Under the header is a festive container with a brief summary of Ayo Recipes and three recipe containers with the highest star-rated recipes.

-      The recipe containers allow the user to view the various categories of recipes available on the site.
+      The category images allow the user to view the various categories of recipes available on the site.
 The user can view each recipe by clicking on any of the category names.

       Following the categories section, the user can scroll down to see where they can buy cheaper kitchen decors that make cooking much easier.
       <br/>

    - **Recipes Page**
      * **Search Bar** : There is a search bar in the centre of the hero image header.
 The search bar allows the user to look up any recipe name or category.
-     * **Search Icon** : The search icon button allows the user to query their search, which leads to the results of the user's query
+     * **Search Icon** : The search icon button allows the user to query their search, which leads to the results of the user's query.
      * **Clear Button** : The clear button resets the search query, allowing the user to return to the database's list of recipes rather than a search.
      * **Recipe Cards** : In alphabetical order, the recipe cards display all of the recipes created by our registered users.
 The user can view more information about any of the recipes by clicking on them.
      * **Back Button** : A back button is present at the bottom of the recipes page.
 This is placed before the footer to allow the user to return to the home page if they want to interact with another page.